csabagabor/File-Transfer-Application-with-TCP-DotNet-WPF/README.md

 - the packet size is 1KB now but can be changed easily in these classes: *Receive*, *Send*
 - when using it on LAN, local IP addresses need to be used and not public ones, for example: *192.168.2.100*
 - the speed of transfer is pretty fast, so if you want to copy a file from a computer to another, this application is a must
+## Important
+- Notice that when using this application in a LAN network, private IP addresses can change from time to time, so connections need to be deleted and readded

 ## Basic usage(tutorial)
 First of all, check out this short video guide on youtube: https://www.youtube.com/watch?v=G0Ga_pH2QUc